 Food service for families at the D.C.
 General shelter will, at a minimum, include two meals a day.
-In motels contracted for overflow, the motels will provide breakfast, and a hot dinner meal will be served on site via contract with an outside vendor.
-If additional overflow is required beyond the contracted overflow locations, such placements will be made, to the extent possible, at locations that provide each room with a microwave and refrigerator.
-Gift cards and/or other forms of financial assistance will be provided as needed on a case-by-case basis.
-In all cases, information regarding provision of meals and food resources will be discussed at the time of placement.
+In motels where 100% of units are contracted for overflow, the motels will provide breakfast, and a hot dinner meal will be served on site via contract with an outside vendor.
+In facilities where meal service is not possible, DHS will work to the maximum extent possible to ensure rooms are equipped with microwaves and refrigerators.
+Gift cards and/or other forms of financial assistance for food will be provided as needed on a case-by-case basis, and motels will be supplied with non-perishable snacks to help in the case of late night placements and emergency situations.
+In all cases, information regarding provision of meals and food resources will be discussed with families at the time of placement.

-For individuals, evening meals are provided nightly at the year-round, seasonal shelters, and alert night shelters.
+For individuals, evening meals are provided nightly at the year-round, seasonal shelters, alert night, and overflow shelters.
 Additional meals are provided to sites which are open during the daytime when a Cold Weather Emergency is in effect.

 Case management for families placed at the D.C.
-General shelter will be provided by on-site case management staff.
-Families placed in motel(s) or other family shelter will receive case management services from their assigned specialists at the VWFRC.
-In addition, any family placed in an emergency shelter placement other than D.C.
-General during hypothermia season will be eligible to participate in all additional program services that are available to families in emergency shelter placements at D.C.
-General.
+General shelter or the apartment style units will be provided by on-site case management staff.
+Families placed in motel(s) will receive case management services from DHS staff.